A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Abstract

 \section{Abstract}

 In the course of its evolution, a black hole (BH) accretes gas from a wide range of directions.
 Given a random accretion event, the typical angular momentum of an accretion disc would be tilted by $\sim$60$^\circ$ relative to the BH spin.
-Misalignment causes the disc to precess at a rate that increases with BH spin and tilt angle.
-We present the first general-relativistic magnetohydrodynamic (GRMHD) simulations spanning a full precession period of highly tilted (60$^\circ$), moderately thin ($h/r=0.1$) accretion discs around a rapidly spinning ($a\simeq0.9$) BH.
-While the disc and jets precess in phase, we find that the corona, sandwiched between the two, lags behind by $\gtrsim 10^{\circ}$.
+Misalignment causes the disc to precess at a rate that increases with BH spin and depends on disc morphology.
+We present general-relativistic magnetohydrodynamic (GRMHD) simulations spanning a full precession period of highly tilted (60$^\circ$), moderately thin ($h/r=0.1$) accretion discs around a rapidly spinning ($a\simeq0.9$) BH.
+While the disc and jets precess in phase, we find that the disc wind/corona, sandwiched between the two, lags behind by $\gtrsim 10^{\circ}$.
 For spectral models of BH accretion, the implication is that hard non-thermal (corona) emission lags behind the softer (disc) emission, thus potentially explaining some properties of the hard energy lags seen in Type-C low frequency quasi-periodic oscillations in X-Ray binaries.
-While strong jets are unaffected by this disc-corona lag, weak jets stall when encountering the lagging corona at distances $r \sim 100$ black hole radii.
+While strong jets are unaffected by this disc-corona lag, weak jets can stall when encountering the lagging corona at distances $r \sim 100$ BH radii.
 This interaction may quench large-scale jet formation.